royen13/Predictive_Model_for_Optimizing_Premium_User_Acquisition_Cost_and_Conversion_Rate_in_Music_Streaming/README.md

 1. Data Processing: Cleaning and preprocessing the data for use in the model.

 2. Model Selection: Exploring various machine learning algorithms, including Decision Tree, k-NN, Naïve Bayes, Random Forest, and Logistic Regression.
 We used AUC score to evaluate model performance and selected the Decision Tree model due to its interpretability, simplicity, and efficiency.
+AUC score measures how well the model distinguishes between users who are likely to upgrade and those who are not.

 3. Feature Selection: Using Filter Approach and Forward Selection to identify the most predictive features.
 We found that the top two features—"lovedTracks" and "delta_songsListened"—were the most informative.

-4. Model Finalization: We built the final Decision Tree model using only the top two features to balance performance and complexity.

-* Model Evaluation
-  * To evaluate the model, we used AUC score, which measures how well the model distinguishes between users who are likely to upgrade and those who are not.

-* Final Model
-  * After considering performance and simplicity, the final model is a Decision Tree trained on the top two features:
+4. Model Finalization: After considering performance and simplicity, the final model is a Decision Tree trained on the top two features to balance performance and complexity:

   * lovedTracks: The total number of different songs the user liked.

   * delta_songsListened: The change in the number of songs a user listened to over the 3-month period before the campaign.